7 Sneaky Ways to Hide HDB Home Eyesores Like Wires and Pipes

 They’re big, cumbersome, and take up way too much space (physically and visually), but while you can’t get rid of them, hiding these thick PVC water pipes is absolutely possible.
 By boxing them up, you’ll be able to create a much sleeker-looking bathroom by hiding all the chunky bits.

 A more pocket-friendly (but arguably less effective) method of camouflage would be to paint any exposed pipes in a colour that matches their surroundings.
-Take for instance, this monochrome bathroom with jet-black plumbing that perfectly complement the high-contrast aesthetic it has.
+Take for instance, this industrial-style bathroom with jet-black plumbing that perfectly complements the raw aesthetic it has.

 Unless you’re keen on giving your home an industrial-style makeover, exposed electrical trunking can make for distracting elements in an otherwise sleek space.
-Though, there’s one effective solution, and that’s to mask them from sight within a false ceiling.
+There’s one effective solution though, and that’s to mask them from sight within a false ceiling.

 Besides, despite common conceptions, false ceilings serve more than just a decorative function.
 With one in your home, you’ll be able to create a more focused lighting plan by incorporating multiple downlights and/or cove lights that’ll enhance the ambient and accent lighting in your home spaces.